securitybunker/databunker.org/content/doc/start/_index.md

 #### Converting a sample project

 Take a look at the following database schema.
-We will convert it to use user records stored in Databunker.
+Instead of storing user records in the ``users`` table, they will be securely stored in Databunker.

 ![Original schema](/img/db-original.png)